 Topics: Fraud, Governance, GRC, Office of Finance, audit, Analytics, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Infor, Risk, HANA, Oversight Systems

 SAP recently announced its new Fraud Management analytic applications.
 Currently in “controlled” (limited) release, it’s a promising start for the product and a good example of the type of business process revolution that’s possible when companies can execute complex analytics on big data sets using in-memory and other advanced processing techniques.
 Over the next several years a wide swath of basic corporate processes will be transformed by the shift to in-memory processing and big data technology, two key foundational elements of my office of finance research agenda.
 HANA has been a consistent element of SAP’s product strategy and underlies many recent new releases, such as Business Suite on HANA.

-Topics: SAP, Fraud, Governance, GRC, audit, Analytics, Business Analytics, Governance, Risk & Compliance (GRC), Accounting, Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Risk, HANA, insurance
+Topics: SAP, Fraud, Governance, GRC, Office of Finance, audit, Analytics, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), compliance, Financial Performance Management (FPM), Risk, HANA